 China to set stricter targets for polluting cities in heating season

-BEIJING, Sept 20 (Reuters) - China's environment ministry said on Friday that it will set stricter targets for cities that had higher PM2.5 concentration in the last autumn-winter season.
+BEIJING/SHANGHAI, Sept 20 (Reuters) - China's environment ministry said on Friday that the anti-pollution campaign for this year's autumn-winter heating season will set stricter emissions targets for cities that had higher concentrations of damaging particles last time around.

-Cities that performed worse in pollution controls for the last two heating seasons will have the more stringent targets, the Ministry of Ecology and Environment (MEE) spokesman Liu Youbin said at a briefing on Friday.
+Reuters calculations based on official data showed that only four out of the country's 28 key pollution control cities in northern China met their targets last year, including Beijing, Changzhi, Jincheng and Jining.

+Cities likely to be given even more stringent targets this winter include Langfang, Baoding, Zhengzhou and Anyang, all of which saw double-digit percentage growth in PM2.5 last winter.

-(Reporting by Min Zhang and Shivani Singh in Beijing; Editing by Tom Hogue)
+(Reporting by Min Zhang in Beijing and David Stanway in Shanghai; Writing by Shivani Singh in Beijing; Editing by Tom Hogue and Kenneth Maxwell)

 ((ShivaniSingh2@thomsonreuters.com; +861056692115; Reuters Messaging: shivanisingh2.thomsonreuters.com@reuters.net))